 In other words, each grapheme of the alphabet corresponds to a phoneme, and each phoneme would invariably be represented by its paired grapheme.

 On the contrary, other languages like English or French are said to be non-phonetic.
 The French word «eau» perfectly confirms that… and we all know how tricky English pronunciation can be!
 (We compare French to Italian here)

-However, in spite of some degree of accuracy, we must partially disconfirm what Italians often say about their language.
-The truth is that no natural language is 100% phonetic.
+However, despite some degree of accuracy, we must partially disconfirm what Italians often say about their language.
+The truth is that no natural language is entirely phonetic.
 Even those languages that have gained the reputation of being ‘phonetic’ have some irregularities in their pronunciation!

-When the same consonant is followed by 'E' or 'I’, instead, its sound softens.
-Therefore, we have:
+However, when the same consonant is followed by 'E' or 'I', its sound becomes softer.
+Hence, we have:

-Now, you may know that the Italian language has a silent consonant: the ‘H'.
+You might be aware that the Italian language features a silent consonant: the letter 'H'.
 In this context, the silent ‘H’ acts like an intruder.
-It can literally sneak in between the ‘C’ and the ‘E’ or the ‘I’.
+It can slip in between the ‘C’ and the ‘E’ or the ‘I’.
 The result?
 The sound of the ‘C’ will become hard.
 For example: